 On Sundays and for other services, the Adult Choir enhances the sung prayer of our worshiping community and performs a wide variety of choral repertoire.
 A love of singing is necessary, though no previous choral experience is necessary.
-No auditions.
-Time required: The ministry is performed Sunday mornings, September through May, at the 10:30 a.m.
-Mass; arrive 30 minutes early on Sunday mornings.
-Rehearsals are held weekly on Thursdays from 7:00 – 8:30 p.m.
-Christmas and Easter Seasons require extra rehearsals and performances.
-If you enjoy singing – come try us out – we won’t try you out!
-Contact Craig Walker, Director of Music, (952) 835-7101, ext.
-231.
+All adults, ages 18 and over are welcome.
+No auditions are necessary.

 “Being a member of the adult choir is such a blessing to me.
 The music renews and restores me – it gives me a greater connection with the Mass, and I find a peace that the hectic world cannot provide.
 I am proud to be a part of such a dedicated and hard-working group of people.
 I believe our talent is a gift from God, and the choir is a way I can give back to the St Ed’s community.” – Terri Boas

 Our Children’s Choir is open to kids in 2nd through 8th grade.
-Rehearsals are Wednesdays from 5:30-6:15pm and the choir sings at a 10:30am Mass once a month.
-The choir also sings at the 4:00pm Christmas Eve Mass and 10:30am Mass on Easter Sunday and some other special events.
-There is a pizza party at the end of the season to celebrate!
-Contact Emma Shukle, Director of Children’s Choir, at email@example.com or 952-835-7101 for questions and more details.
+Rehearsals are Wednesdays from 5:30-6:25pm and the choir sings at a 10:30am Mass once a month.
+The choir also sings at Christmas Eve Mass, on Easter Sunday and other special events.

 Our parish invites those who love to sing but cannot commit to singing year round to join our Festival Choir for Christmas and Easter.
 The festival choir joins our regular adult choir to sing on Christmas Day and Easter Sunday.
-There are short rehearsals leading up to the holiday Mass, usually held on Thursday evenings at 7:00pm.
 All adults, high school students and voice parts are welcome.
-Contact firstname.lastname@example.org for more information.

 The Church of St. Edward’s has had a pipe organ since 1980.
 The original instrument, built by the Austin Organ Company in Hartford, CT was renovated and enlarged by Austin, with a new, three-manual console.